Changes to the CEFR Framework – Language Learning & Identity in a Digital Era

 Language coaches are encouraged to ensure their students can understand a variety of accents and even embrace accents rather than trying to precisely mimic them.
 Again, the “ideal native speaker” is not seen as the ultimate goal anymore; the aim is to develop a linguistic repertoire, in which all language abilities have a place.

-When explaining these changes around the idea of “native speakers,” Dr. Rüschoff pointed out that this opens up a tricky question: Who, exactly, is a native speaker?
+When explaining these changes around the idea of “native speakers,” Prof. Rüschoff pointed out that this opens up a tricky question: Who, exactly, is a native speaker?

-In Dr. Rüschoff’s opinion, being forced to consider this question is a good thing – we all have different experiences and language repertoires, which is positive and beneficial in a language classroom.
+In Prof. Rüschoff’s opinion, being forced to consider this question is a good thing – we all have different experiences and language repertoires, which is positive and beneficial in a language classroom.

 Plurilingualism vs. ”Nativeness”